owfm/owfm.me/posts/developer-experience.md

 ### Services implemented:

-- **Customer Dashboard**: Customer-facing web app for customer admins, tutors and students to monitor the completion of learning cycles, pausing service, and reviewing outcomes over time
+- **Customer Dashboard**: Customer-facing web app for customer admins, tutors and students to monitor the completion of learning cycles, pausing service, and reviewing outcomes over time.
 - **In-house client**: single page web app to allow staff to monitor and execute product workflows.
-It includes a drag & drop interface for producing exam papers from the question bank, and an interface for assigning tasks to 3rd party partners
+It includes a drag & drop interface for producing exam papers from the question bank, and an interface for assigning tasks to 3rd party partners.

 1. React/Redux
 2. Amplify
 3. amCharts
 4. CI/CD&nbsp;with&nbsp;AWS&nbsp;Codebuild

 - **Client API**: The REST API serving the web apps.
-Exposes the interface to our database and implements the service that generates our personalised exam papers
+Exposes the interface to our database and implements the service that generates our personalised exam papers.

 1. Python
 2. Serverless&nbsp;Framework